eastgrand/re-microservice/SHAP-PATCHES.md

 # SHAP Library Patches Documentation

-This document provides a comprehensive overview of patches applied to the SHAP library in this microservice to address compatibility issues with Python 3.13 and newer versions of NumPy.
+This document provides a comprehensive overview of patches applied to the SHAP library in this microservice to address compatibility issues with Python 3.13 and newer versions of NumPy, as well as deployment fixes.

 ## Issues Addressed